The VW e-up! is a stylish, compact city car

 The Volkswagen e-up price is from £20,555, including the PiCG grant.

-You are also getting a young, fresh, futuristic design inside.
-If you want to be non-polluting and join the electric car club, the VW e-up price lets you join at a reasonable cost.
+Nonetheless, you are also getting a young, fresh, futuristic design inside.
+If you want to be non-polluting and join the electric car club, the VW e-up will be an attractive option for many.

 Who is the VW e-up for?

 This VW e-up electric car is front-wheel drive, has 5 doors and 4 seats.

 It comes with a 60 kW electric motor, providing 82 bhp.
 The e-up’s top speed is 81 mph, and it goes from 0 to 62 mph in 11.9 seconds.

 This electric vehicle is ideal for city dwellers.
 It’s easy to park, nippy, and – with zero emissions – will always be accepted by councils in city and town centres.